Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Context & Challenges

-The following content introduces a design work selection achieved between January 2015 and February 2017, produced or leaded by Artbeat Studio Shanghai, the in-house Creative agency / Design Department in charge of the branding, digital creative content and design production for all the brands and outlets owned by VOL Group China.
-In 2017, the studio was managing 5 brands, 150 projects and around 3000 design items a year (cross-media platforms).
+The following content showcases a selection of design work completed between January 2015 and February 2017, produced or overseen by Artbeat Studio Shanghai, the in-house Creative Agency / Design Department responsible for branding, digital creative content, and design production for all brands and outlets owned by VOL Group China.
+By 2017, the studio was managing 5 brands, 150 projects, and approximately 3,000 design items annually across various media platforms.
 Read the work summary.

 Client description